 Rosedale-Rio Bravo Water Storage District (Rosedale) is a member unit of Kern County WA that receives SWP water.
 It operates a groundwater bank inside both the CVP and SWP place of use that stores CVP water, SWP water, and local water for its banking partners.
-Three of the banking partners want to recover water stored in Rosedale: Santa Clarita Valley Water Agency (Santa Clarita) will recover up to 6,000 af of previously stored SWP and Kern River water; Coachella Valley Water District (Coachella) will recover up to 7,000 af of previously stored Kern River water; and Irvine Ranch Water District (Irvine Ranch) will recover up to 2,000 af of previously stored SWP and Kern River water.
+Three of the banking partners want to recover water stored in Rosedale: Santa Clarita Valley Water Agency (Santa Clarita) will recover up to 8,000 af of previously stored SWP and Kern River water; Coachella Valley Water District (Coachella) will recover up to 4,000 af of previously stored Kern River water; and Irvine Ranch Water District (Irvine Ranch) will recover up to 8,000 af of previously stored SWP and Kern River water.

-It is presumed that the Santa Clarita, Coachella, and Irvine Ranch water demands will exceed their 5 percent SWP allocation.
-With the approval of the Petition, Santa Clarita, Coachella, and Irvine Ranch will transfer up to 15,000 af of their water stored in Rosedale's groundwater bank to Rosedale's CVP banking partners (Kern-Tulare.
-Delano-Earlimart Irrigation District (Delano-Earlimart ID), Arvin-Edison, and/or San Joaquin River Exchange Contractors Water Authority (SJRECWA)).
-In return, Reclamation will deliver an equivalent amount of CVP SJRRP Recaptured water or CVP Delta (SJRECWA) water3 from the CVP banking partners to DWR at the O'Neill Forebay for delivery to Santa Clarita, Coachella, and Irvine Ranch.
-Absent the exchange.
-Rosedale's banked SWP water would be conveyed from the CVC to the California Aqueduct for delivery to Santa Clarita, Coachella and Irvine Ranch.
-Kern-Tulare's, Delano-Earlimart ID's, Arvin-Edison's, and/or SJRECWA's demands exceed their respective CVP allocations.
+With the approval of the petition, Santa Clarita, Coachella, and Irvine Ranch will transfer up to 20,000 af of their water stored in Rosedale's groundwater bank to Rosedale's CVP banking partners (Kern-Tulare, Delano-Earlimart Irrigation District (Delano-Earlimart ID), Arvin-Edison, and/or the San Joaquin River Exchange Contractors Water Authority (SJRECWA or Exchange Contractors)).
+In return, Reclamation will deliver an equivalent amount of CVP SJRRP Recaptured water and/or CVP Delta (Exchange Contractors) water1 from the CVP banking partners to DWR at the O'Neill Forebay for delivery to Santa Clarita, Coachella, and Irvine Ranch.

+Absent the exchange, Rosedale's banked SWP water would be conveyed from the CVC to the California Aqueduct for delivery to Santa Clarita, Coachella and Irvine Ranch.
 Absent the exchange, Kern-Tulare's, Delano-Earlimart ID's and Arvin-Edison's CVP SJRRP Recaptured water would be banked or transferred.
-SJRECWA's Settlement CVP water would be conveyed through the Delta-Mendota Canal and Mendota Pool for delivery to SJRECWA or SJRECWA would continue its consumptive use reduction actions and facilitate a different exchange.
+Exchange Contractors' water would be conveyed through the Delta-Mendota Canal and Mendota Pool for delivery to the Exchange Contractors, or the Exchange Contractors would continue its consumptive use reduction actions and facilitate a different exchange.